intel-ai-tce/ai-documents/AEM/optimization-for-tensorflow-installation-guide.md

 Installation instructions:

 Open Anaconda prompt and use the following instruction.

+After 2.9 :
+`conda install intel-tensorflow -c intel`

+2.9 and ealier :
 `conda install tensorflow -c intel`

 **Note: please use the following instructions if you install TensorFlow\* v2.8 for missing python-flatbuffers module in TensorFlow\* v2.8.**